bertkdowns/thesis/notes/proposal.review.md

 id: 76xc8fam1ote5jgclx082dx
 title: Litreview
 desc:
-updated: 1745797979625
+updated: 1745800464035
 created: 1743126179488
 bibliography: assets/refs.bib
 ---
 # Literature Review

 This literature review analyses the most relevant literature on the development methodology used to build Digital Twins for chemical industries.
+First, the concept of a Digital Twin is more formally introduced.

-The design process of a number of Digital Twin Systems is compared to show the common elements and challenges in building a digital twin system.
+Then, the design process of a number of Digital Twin Systems is compared to show the common elements and challenges in building a digital twin system.
+This provides a foundation for the use case of a DT development system.

-Then, some existing and emerging technologies are reviewed that may be helpful in creating a process for building digital twins.
+Digital Twins are complex systems, and are built on a variety of technologies.
+The majority of the Literature review discusses the technologies used in the various case studies, and how they could be more broadly applied in building DTs.
+To ensure that the framework for building DT systems is able to work well with real-world tools, existing standards for Digital Tools are discussed.
+These are evaluated based on how useful they are to DT systems.

 ## An Overview of Digital Twins